Install JFrog CLI Plugins

 📘

-The Downloading log line appears twice — this is expected CLI behavior.
+The Downloading log line appears twice.
+This behavior is expected from JFrog CLI.
 The success message does not include the installed version number.
-To confirm which version was installed, run the plugin with --version:
+To confirm which version was installed, run the plugin with --version.

 jf rt-fs --version